mzonov/Android-Interview-Questions/README.md

 * How to implement Dagger in multi module architecture?

 ## Database
-* What are the differences between NoSql and Sql approaches?
+* What's the difference between NoSql and Sql approaches?
 * What's the difference between `inner join` and `join`?
 * Which approaches do you know in Android?
 * How would you choose between Realm and Room?